leafleaf90/dev-journey/_posts/2020-06-21-3-books-for-productivity.md

 <img class="half-image" src="/assets/post-media/2020-06-21/warofart.jpg"/>

-An in-depth analysis of procrastination, it’s tragic consequences and how to defeat it.
+An in-depth analysis of procrastination, its tragic consequences and how to defeat it.
 Anyone that has ever undertaken a creative or otherwise demanding task or project will be able to identify.

 The book offers a novel way to handle fear.
 Go after it!
 It shows you what you must do.